Bharato0/Fake_News_Detection/README.md

 # Fake_News_Detection
-### Fake News Detection using Python and Machine learning
+### Fake News Detection using Python and Machine learning with local Deployment

 ### TABLE OF CONTENT